keegango/lsqpy/README.md

 lsqpy's syntax and format are modelled on those of [cvxpy](https://github.com/cvxgrp/cvxpy "cvxpy"), a Python library that handles the larger class of convex optimization problems.

-##Getting Started
+##Getting started

-Let's look at an example of what lsqpy can do.
+We begin with an example of simple linear regression - the problem of trying to fit a line to some data.
+The goal of this example is to show what lsqpy looks like, and also give an example of a least-squares problem.
+If you are already familiar with least-squares problems skip to [code](#code "Code section").

 The files for this example are in [examples/simple_linreg](https://github.com/keegango/lsqpy/blob/master/examples/simple_linreg/ "linreg_example").

+### Data

+In this problem, we are given n points, represented by two n-by-1 vectors: x_data and y_data.
+The x and y coordinates of the ith point are given by the ith entries of x_data and y_data respectively.
+Our goal is to obtain a line that is "close" to all of our points.

-First we should visualize the data.
+We should first visualize the [data](https://github.com/keegango/lsqpy/blob/master/examples/simple_linreg/data.py "linreg data").
 In this example, the plotting is built into the data file so we can just run

 	python data.py